Inverse design of deployable origami structures that approximate a general surface: Introduction

 Among various types of origami structures constructed with polygonal-mesh crease patterns, rigidly and flat-foldable quadrilateral mesh origami (RFFQM) is one special class with two fundamental properties.
-First, the origami can be initially designed and manufactured on a flat reference domain, deployed to its target state, then finally to a compact folded flat state, all without any stretch or bending of the panels during the entire process.
+First, the origami can be initially designed and manufactured on a flat reference domain, deployed to its target state, then finally to a compact folded flat state, all without any stretching or bending of the panels during the entire process.
 In addition, the compact folded state can be unfolded to the target state in application involving storage and portability.
 Second, the folding kinematics have only one degree-of-freedom (DOF); all the folding angles vary in a coordinated manner during the folding process.
-This feature simplifies the design of a mechanical control system or actuation strategy.
-Given these properties, we consider RFFQM to be the natural \textit{deployable origami} in the fields of engineering and architecture, and develop our inverse design strategy using this class of origami.
+This feature simplifies the design of a mechanical control system or actuation strategy. { Given these properties, we consider RFFQM to be a promising template for the design of \textit{deployable structures}, and develop our inverse design strategy using this class of origami}.